Seneca-ICTOER/OPS345v2/docs/Labs/lab3.md

 sudo named-checkzone 125.168.192.in-addr.arpa /etc/bind/db.192.168.125
 sudo named-checkzone 150.168.192.in-addr.arpa /etc/bind/db.192.168.150
 ```

+### Setting deb-router-1 as the DNS server for the Network

 The last thing we need to do on deb-router-1 is to change its default nameserver to itself.
 Open the “/etc/resolv.conf” file and add the following:
 ```bash